covscript-archives/covscript-vm/docs/src/README.md

-# CovScript VM Specification
+# Epoch VM Specification

 **Version 1.0**

 ### License
-CovScript VM, all the source code, is released under the [the Covariant Innovation General Public License](https://covariant.cn/licenses/LICENSE-1.0).
+Epoch VM, all the source code, is released under the [the Covariant Innovation General Public License](https://covariant.cn/licenses/LICENSE-1.0).

 This documentation is released under